campbead/adamcampbell-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a geospatial data analyst interested solving problems that are spatial in nature.
-I use statistical and machine learning technique.
-I focus on data visualisations and storytelling.
+I use statistical techiniques to focus on data visualizations and storytelling.